connorslade/auto-reauth/README.md

 Now, anytime you open the multiplayer menu, auto reauth will check your session status, and re-authenticate if necessary.
 The tokens may expire after some time (like 90 days) so if you start having issues with the mod, try logging in again.

-Do note that using this mod will store your authentication tokens in your config folder (config/auto-reauth/config.nbt) and probably send them in the log as well.
+Do note that using this mod will store your authentication tokens in your config folder (config/auto-reauth/config.nbt).
 So just be careful about that.

 ## References

 - [Microsoft Authentication Scheme](https://wiki.vg/Microsoft_Authentication_Scheme) &mdash; Information on how the Microsoft authentication flow works for Minecraft.
 - [Auth Me](https://github.com/axieum/authme) &mdash; A mod that lets you re-authenticate your session manually.